Psalm 47 – Praising the King of All the Earth

 ii.
 It is a wise prayer, to ask our great King Jesus to choose our inheritance for us.
 We often get into trouble by wanting to choose our own inheritance.

 · We sometimes want to choose our own calling.
-One sees the calling of another and thinks that the calling of the other is better, or they want to imitate the calling of another instead of running their own race.
+One sees the calling of another and thinks that the calling of the other is better, or he wants to imitate the calling of another instead of running his own race.

 · We sometimes want to choose our own crosses.
 We think that our own problems are so much worse than others, and we think that we could bear any number of crosses – except the one He chose for us.